 At the National Literacy Trust our definition of literacy is deliberately broad because we know that a narrow focus will not raise literacy levels for our target communities.
-That’s why we are committed to making sure that we support every type of writer through our research, school programmes and resources and we look forward to helping you improve writing in your school.
-Here are our top tips for getting started:
+Through our CPD and resources offer, we are committed to ensuring that teachers and education practitioners are equipped to support the broad needs of their pupils.

-- Read our research to learn more about the barriers children face in writing and what motivates them to write.
+- Read our writing research to learn more about the barriers children face in writing and what motivates them to write.

 - Provide pupils with a free writing notebook that is just for them and will not be marked – you could introduce Free Writing Friday in your school.
 Even better if teachers take part too!

-What type of writer are you?
+Flipping the script: What type of writer are you?

 The good news is that the children who do write in their free time have told us clearly what motivates them to write.
 This is a fantastic starting point.
 Reflect on the opportunities for writing in your school – are your pupils getting the chance to explore creative writing, writing for wellbeing, writing for social connection, and writing for social change?
 Here are some of the ways we can help: